rcarmo/azure-k3s-cluster/README.md

 The cluster is actually split across two resource groups (`-storage` and `-compute`).

 The `-storage` resource group contains an Azure Storage Account with an Azure Files (SMB) share that is mounted on all the nodes.
 This makes it trivial to deploy the cluster, work on it for a few hours, store your manifests and data on `/srv`, destroy the `-compute` resources to save costs and spin them up again against the same `-storage` the next day.

+## NVIDIA Support

+Since it is possible to run machines like `Standard_NV6ads_A10_v5` as spot instances, you can now try to run `k3s` on these with `nvidia-docker2`, which should be considered highly experimental at the very least.

 ## Deployment Notes